-- 1. Support ongoing research and monitoring initiatives underway by Tsleil-Waututh Nation and their partners to implement the Burrard Inlet Action Plan. - Advocate that the VFPA prohibit the discharge of sewage from all boats and marine craft into Bedwell Bay.
-(Note: Belcarra has advocated for sewage discharge regulations for many years, but Bedwell Bay is Federal jurisdiction and the Federal government has not supported Belcarra's initiatives.) - 3.
+- 1. Support ongoing research and monitoring initiatives underway by Tsleil-Waututh Nation and their partners to implement the Burrard Inlet Action Plan. - 2.
+Advocate that Transport Canada prohibit the discharge of sewage from all boats and marine craft into Bedwell Bay.
+(Note: Belcarra has advocated for sewage discharge regulations for many years, but Bedwell Bay is a federally regulated waterbody and the federal government has not supported Belcarra's initiatives to prohibit sewage discharges into Bedwell Bay.) - 3.
 Support local initiatives to clean municipal beaches and shorelines. - 4.
 Publish local water quality resources on the Village website for public education.